Norwich Victoria railway station: Opening

 The station was opened by the Eastern Union Railway (EUR), with regular passenger services commencing on 12 December 1849.
 The booking hall of the station had once housed a circus which formed an entertainment centre known as Ranelagh Gardens.
-The circus on the site had been operated by a Spanish-sounding gentleman named Pablo Fanque (in reality a Mr Darby from Norwich) and when the EUR purchased the site they then sold the various circus fittings.
+The circus on the site had been operated by a Spanish-sounding gentleman named Pablo Fanque; in reality, it was a Mr Darby from Norwich.
+When the EUR purchased the site, it then sold several circus fittings.